-WHY TO VISIT LEBANON
+WHY VISIT LEBANON

-Beirut, although still marked by years of conflict is a contrasting spectacle of diverse architecture, perfumed gardens, buildings under reconstruction, ancient alleys and constant bustle.
-Visit the National Museum, the Sursock Museum, the Grand mosque and the nature site, Pigeon Rocks.
+Beirut, although still marked by years of conflict is a contrasting spectacle of diverse architecture, perfumed gardens, buildings under reconstruction, ancient alleys, and constant bustle.
+Visit the National Museum, the Sursock Museum, the Grand mosque, and the nature site, Pigeon Rocks.

-Do not miss a visit to Tyr and its Roman ruins, the Gibran Museum at Bsharri dedicated to the artist who was born here, the Kadisha Gorge with its monasteries built into the rocks, the Roman ruins at Baalbek and the tourist centre at Zahlé on the shores of the Birdawni River.
+Do not miss a visit to Tyr and its Roman ruins, the Gibran Museum at Bsharri dedicated to the artist who was born here, the Kadisha Gorge with its monasteries built into the rocks, the Roman ruins at Baalbek and the tourist center at Zahlé on the shores of the Birdawni River.

 WHAT TO SEE IN LEBANON

 Top destinations in Lebanon are:

 - Beit ed-Din

 - Quadisha Valley

 The best period to visit Lebanon is from May to July.